opensafely-core/ehrql/docs/ehrql/tutorial/opensafely-project.md

        for one of the other dataset definitions we have covered in these tutorials?
     2. Try running that project
-       and confirm that the outputs are the same as running the dataset definition directly with Data Builder.
+       and confirm that the outputs are the same as running the dataset definition directly with ehrQL.